-Each credit student enrolled in a certificate or degree program must complete the mentorship requirements as determined by their specific program.
-The program is divided into 8 courses (MP01-MP08) and are to be completed based on the student's certificate or degree plan/program.
-It is the student's responsibility to: (1) ensure that all forms are submitted on their allocated due dates; (2) coordinate and schedule regular meeting times with their mentors (e.g. face-to-face, video-chat, phone, etc.); and (3) keep a simple record of such meetings (e.g. date, time frame, and a basic summary of the areas of discussion).
+Each credit student enrolled in a certificate or degree program must complete the mentorship requirements each semester.
+It is the student's responsibility to: (1) ensure that all forms are submitted on their allocated due dates; (2)

+coordinate and schedule regular meeting times with their mentors (e.g. face-to-face, video-chat, phone, etc.); and (3) keep a simple record of such meetings (e.g. date, time frame, and a basic summary of the areas of discussion).
 Please note: e-mail communication does not qualify as an acceptable method of completing mentorship requirements.